Are You Adequately Protected?

 3. Learn the Difference Between Replacement Cost and Actual Cash Value

-Policies can reimburse losses based on either:
+Policies can reimburse losses based on either:-

 - Replacement Cost: The cost to repair or replace damaged property with new materials of similar kind and quality.